Cyber Safety at Home & School

 Do you know that adult social media sites and apps, such as Snapchat, Facebook etc. have an age restriction of 13 years?
 Some age restrictions are higher and some require parental consent.
 If your child is younger than this, they must have entered a false age.

 Even Google services have a 13 year old age limit, the exception being the school apps for education.
+You create an account for younger children using the family link.

 We know that for many of us YouTube is the go to place for instructions on how to do just about everything.
 But do you know what your child is watching or what channels they follow?
 Do you know if they have their own channel and are posting videos?
 Do you know what comments they are posting or reacting to?
 This is an interactive app that we may sometime forget.
 Some basics to keep your kids safe can be found here or search for parents’ guides.